hemanth/coffeescript-equivalents-in-es6/README.md

 let container = 'mug'
    ,liquid = 'hot chocolate';
 console.log(`Filling the ${container} with ${liquid}...`);
+// -> Filling the mug with hot chocolate..."
 ```

 ## Lexical Scope and Variable safety.